rfhb/ctrdata/README.md

   continually ongoing; added value, terms and conditions for programmatic access vary; no clear roadmap is established yet).

-- Retrieve previous versions of protocol- or results-related information (work not yet started).
-The challenge is that, apparently, initial versions cannot be queried and historical versions can only be retrieved one-by-one and not in structured format.
+- ~~Retrieve previous versions of protocol- or results-related information.
+The challenges include, historic versions can only be retrieved one-by-one, do not include results, or are not in structured format.~~ (functionality available with version 1.17.2.9000 to the extent that seems reasonably possible at this time, namely for protocol-related information for CTIS and for protocol- and results-related information in CTGOV2)

-- Merge results-related fields retrieved from different registers, such as corresponding endpoints (work not yet started).
-The challenge is the incomplete congruency and different structure of data fields.

 ## Acknowledgements